Place names considered unusual: Name changes

+For negative reasons

 Some place names are deemed to be offensive or unacceptable, often through historic semantic changes in what is tolerated.

 An example of this would be the once common English street name Gropecunt Lane, whose etymology is a historical use of the street by prostitutes to ply their trade.
-During the Middle Ages the word cunt may often have been considered merely vulgar, having been in common use in its anatomical sense since at least the 13th century.
+During the Middle Ages, the word cunt may often have been considered merely vulgar, having been in common use in its anatomical sense since at least the 13th century.
 Its steady disappearance from the English vernacular may have been the result of a gradual cleaning-up of the name; Gropecunt Lane in 13th-century Wells became Grope Lane, and then in the 19th century, Grove Lane.
 In the city of York, Grapcunt Lane (grāp being the Old English word for "grope") was renamed Grope Lane and is now called Grape Lane.
+In Bristol, Gropecount Lane was sometimes being contracted to Grope Lane by the late 15th century.
+This was later euphamised to Grape Lane, or in the 18th century Hallier's Lane.
+However, the old name was only finally obliterated by the City Council's decision to rename the street Nelson Street, following the death of Admiral Lord Nelson at the Battle of Trafalgar.

+The Swedish village of Kräkånger, whose name could be interpreted as "vomit regret", changed its name to Lövsele in 1951.

-A similar case was in the town of Sasmuan, Pampanga, in the Philippines, formerly known as "Sexmoan" based on attempts by Spanish friars to transcribe Sasmuan; it was unanimously changed into Sasmuan in 1991 because of negative sexual connotations associated with the place name.
+A similar case was in the town of Sasmuan, Pampanga, in the Philippines, formerly known as "Sexmoan" based on attempts by Spanish friars to transcribe Sasmuan; it was unanimously changed into Sasmuan in 1991, because of negative sexual connotations associated with the place name.

-In Canada, the town of Swastika, Ontario, founded in 1908, adopted its name years before the Nazi Party adopted the swastika as a symbol.
+In Canada, the town of Swastika, Ontario, founded in 1908, adopted its name years before the Nazi Party adopted the swastika as a symbol, and, in fact, over a decade before the Nazi Party was formed in early 1920.
+During World War II, the provincial government removed the Swastika sign and replaced it with a sign renaming the town "Winston".
+The residents removed the Winston sign and replaced it with a Swastika sign with the message, "To hell with Hitler, we came up with our name first."

 In Spain, a municipality was named Castrillo Matajudíos ("Jew-killer Camp") from 1627 to 2015.
 Matamoros (Moor killer), however, remains a common place name, surname, and even the name of several businesses in Spanish-speaking countries.